APPLICATION INTAKE CLOSED

 - Applicant is notified of award amount.

-- Applicant signs the HOPE Grant Agreement.
+- For utility assistance, applicants receive an award letter for each type of utility assistance requested.
 For rent assistance, applicant’s landlord is contacted so that the Landlord/Tenant Agreement is signed by both parties.

-- Payment is made by community partner to landlord and/or utility providers.
+- Payment is made directly to landlord and/or utility providers.

 - Pays rent payments on behalf of applicant to the landlord to include: